gauravsarkar97/cache_replacement_policy/README.md

 # cache_replacement_policy
 The title of this project is IMPLEMENTATION & EVALUATION OF CACHE REPLACEMENT POLICIES using ChampSim simulator.
 ChampSim simulator is a is an extended version of the simulator used in the 2nd Data Prefetching Championship and recently used in the 2nd
 Cache Replacement Championship.
-It simulates a simple multi-core out-of-order.
+It simulates a simple multi-core out-of-order processor.
 ChampSim simulator can be cloned from the github repository : https://github.com/ChampSim/ChampSim

 ChampSim takes five parameters: Branch predictor, L1D prefetcher, L2C prefetcher, LLC replacement policy, and the number of cores.